-It is assumed that black teeth were results of long periods of chewing betel nut (a popular snack in the old days).
+It is assumed that black teeth were the result of long periods of chewing betel nuts (a popular snack in the old days).
 However, shiny black teeth achieved through chemical dyes are indeed different from the reddish stain of the betel-chewing teeth.

 The “reddish-black teeth” from betel nut